Synesthesia: Genetics

 Many tests exist for synesthesia.
 Each common type has a specific test.
 When testing for grapheme–color synesthesia, a visual test is given.
 The person is shown a picture that includes black letters and numbers.
 A synesthete will associate the letters and numbers with a specific color.
 An auditory test is another way to test for synesthesia.
 A sound is turned on and one will either identify it with a taste or envision shapes.
 The audio test correlates with chromesthesia (sounds with colors).
 Since people question whether or not synesthesia is tied to memory, the "retest" is given.
 One is given a set of objects and is asked to assign colors, tastes, personalities, or more.
-After a period of time, the same objects are presented and the person is asked again to do the same task.
+After some time, the same objects are presented and the person is asked again to do the same task.
 The synesthete can assign the same characteristics because that person has permanent neural associations in the brain, rather than memories of a certain object.

 Grapheme–color synesthetes, as a group, share significant preferences for the color of each letter (e.g., A tends to be red; O tends to be white or black; S tends to be yellow, etc.) Nonetheless, there is a great variety in types of synesthesia, and within each type, individuals report differing triggers for their sensations and differing intensities of experiences.
 This variety means that defining synesthesia in an individual is difficult, and the majority of synesthetes are completely unaware that their experiences have a name.

 Neurologist Richard Cytowic identifies the following diagnostic criteria for synesthesia in his first edition book.
 However, the criteria are different in the second book: